RaineyAbe/soo_locks_photogrammetry/README.md

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-2. In the "Terminal" of Docker Desktop, pull the Docker image for this project:
+2. Open Docker Desktop and click on the "Terminal".
+Then, pull the Docker image for this project:

 `docker pull raineyaberle/soo_locks_photogrammetry`